clomazone (Command 3ME)

 Chemical family Substituted urea

 Caution Applications to nondormant mint may result in unacceptable crop injury.
-Do not exceed 0.128 lb ai/a (4 oz/a product) in a single application or 0.255 lb ai/a (8 oz/a product) in a single growing season.
+Do not exceed 0.125 lb ai/A (4 oz/A product) in a single application or 0.250 lb ai/A (8 oz/A product) in a single growing season.
 Do not reapply within 60 days of the first application.
 Preharvest interval is 80 days.
 Do not apply to stands established longer than 3 years.
-Do not apply south of Ladd Canyon in Union or Baker counties in Oregon.
+Do not apply in Baker county or south of Ladd Canyon in Union due to potential for injury.
 Note crop restriction intervals on label.
 Refer to label for complete list of restrictions.
+Leaves must be dry at time of application or severe crop injury may occur.
 Weather related conditions, including high wind, splashing, heavy rains or cool conditions at or near mint emergence may cause crop injury in fields treated with flumioxazin.

 Site of action Group 14: protoporphyrinogen oxidase inhibitor